 Social movements are an important means by which ordinary people in civil society organize to shape public policy and bring about social change.
-They typically represent attempts by the normal powerless to challenge entrenched institutions and dominant members of society.
-This course will examine some current and historical social movements - reformist, redemptive, and revolutionary - in which people have joined together to struggle for or against social change.
-Examples of activist collective behaviour will be drawn from many places and times but course materials will focus on contemporary movements in North America and abroad.
+Such movements typically represent attempts by the normally powerless to challenge entrenched institutions and dominant groups that block social transformation.
+This course will examine some current and historical movements in which people have joined together to struggle for and sometimes conversely against social change.
+Examples of activist collective behaviour will be drawn from various places and times, focusing largely on contemporary movements within North America.